-- ➤ MTU Size The normal MTU (Maximum Transmission Unit) value for most Ethernet networks is 1500 Bytes.
-It is not recommended that you change the default MTU Size unless required by your ISP. - ➤ Use These DNS Servers If your ISP gives you one or two DNS addresses, select Use These DNS Servers and enter the primary and secondary addresses into the correct fields.
+- MTU Size The normal MTU (Maximum Transmission Unit) value for most Ethernet networks is 1500 Bytes.
+It is not recommended that you change the default MTU Size unless required by your ISP. - Use These DNS Servers If your ISP gives you one or two DNS addresses, select Use These DNS Servers and enter the primary and secondary addresses into the correct fields.
 Otherwise, the DNS servers will be assigned dynamically from your ISP.

-If you find error when you go to a website after entering the DNS addresses, it is likely that your DNS servers are set up improperly.
+If you get Address not found error when you access a Web site, it is likely that your DNS servers are set up improperly.
 You should contact your ISP to get DNS server addresses.

-➤ Get IP with Unicast DHCP - A few ISPs' DHCP servers do not support the broadcast applications.
+- ➤ Host Name This option specifies the Host Name of the Router. - Get IP with Unicast DHCP A few ISPs' DHCP servers do not support the broadcast

+- applications.
 If you cannot get the IP Address normally, you can choose this option.
-(It is rarely required.)

-2. If your ISP provides a static or fixed IP Address, Subnet Mask, Gateway and DNS setting, select Static IP.
-The Static IP settings page will appear, shown in Figure 4-8.
+(It is rarely required.) - 2.
+If your ISP provides a static or fixed IP Address, Subnet Mask, Gateway and DNS setting, select Static IP.
+The Static IP settings page will appear, shown in Figure 4-13.